It was a dark and stormy night: Literature

+John Greenleaf Whittier's 1847 poem "Barclay of Ury" contains the line: Through this dark and stormy night / Faith beholds a feeble light.

-It is the opening line in the 1962 novel A Wrinkle in Time by Madeleine L'Engle.
+It is the opening sentence of the 1962 novel A Wrinkle in Time by Madeleine L'Engle.
 L'Engle biographer Leonard Marcus notes that "With a wink to the reader, she chose for the opening line of A Wrinkle in Time, her most audaciously original work of fiction, that hoariest of clichés ...
 L'Engle herself was certainly aware of old warhorse's literary provenance as ...
 Edward Bulwer-Lytton's much maligned much parodied repository of Victorian purple prose, Paul Clifford."
 While discussing the importance of establishing the tone of voice at the beginning of fiction, Judy Morris notes that L'Engle's A Wrinkle in Time opens with "Snoopy's signature phrase".